robolaunch/cloudy/docs/electronics/README.md

 <img style="width:30%; margin-left:auto; margin-right:auto; display:block" src="https://tr.farnell.com/productimages/large/en_GB/3051885-40.jpg"/>

-In order to utilize the ROS and roslaunch platform, a Linux-based operating system is necessary.
+In order to utilize the ROS and robolaunch platform, a Linux-based operating system is necessary.
 For small vehicles like the Cloudy, compact computing systems are often utilized to fulfill the computing requirements.
 The Cloudy's body has ample room to accommodate these computing systems.
 In this particular design, a Raspberry Pi 4 with 8GB of RAM has been chosen as the computing solution. robolaunch kubernetes software works with k3s and it needs at least 8gb ram for k3s installation.

 ##  NEMA 17 Motors
 <img src="https://www.robolinkmarket.com/17hs4401s-nema17-step-motor-step-motor-robolink-22359-87-B.webp" style="width:30%; margin-left:auto; margin-right:auto; display:block"/>